pbogdan03/beerclub/README.md

 ## Initial setup

 1. Create *index.html* in the public folder to be served by **Express**
-2. Add script tags for the necessary dependecies in the page.
+2. Add script tags for the necessary dependecies in the page
 3. Create *scripts/index.js*
 4. Create a *Beer* model and a *BeerView* as well as a *Beers* collection and *BeersView*